This post features the essential steps in the production process of an explanimation.

-The voiceover comes in various price categories.
-A famous actor/actress would be it more pricey, for instance.
-You can also use my voice or express your wishes.
-Of course, you can also provide your own voiceover.
+I have worked with excellent voices artists for you to choose from.
+A famous actor/actress would be it more pricey, though.
+You can also use my (temp) voice.
+And some of you can provide your own voiceover.

-With some simple instruction you can cheaply record your own voiceover, for instance with your iPhone under a (soundproofing) blanket and a light to read your text by.
-Or we can head over to the soundstudio close-by here in Groningen.
+With some simple instruction you can cheaply record your own voiceover, for instance with your iPhone under a (soundproofing) blanket and a light to read your text by, but that usually means a lot of feedback and editing on my end so it’s not very time or cost effective unless you really want your own voice.
+We can also head over to the sound studio close-by here in Groningen.

 While writing the script, visual elements are taken into account.
 The storyboard fase actually starts during scripting, showing what the visuals can be for each text fragment.

 Storyboards vary in extent depending on budget.

 Next to the sketches for each shot, the following can be placed:

 Based on a total list of the graphic elements it’s also easier to estimate how long the animating process will take.

 I can do the drawings in or I can hire someone with a specific style.
 You can also use other graphic elements – such as photo’s, video and text.
 Stock photo’s and footage can be used; these vary a lot in price.